Enterobius (Pinworm)

 - Pinworms are intestinal nematodes (aka roundworms).

-- Disease is also known as Enterobiasis or threadworm disease, caused by Enterobius vermicularis.
+- The disease is also known as enterobiasis or threadworm disease, caused by Enterobius vermicularis.

-- Increased prevalence with congestion, institutionalization and infestation within family members.
+- Increased prevalence with congestion, institutionalization, and poor sanitation

-- Larger family size is associated with increased risk.
+- A larger family size is associated with increased risk.

-- The lifespan of worm is 11-35 days, so chronic disease is due to reinfection rather than persistent infection.
+- The lifespan of a worm is 11-35 days, so the chronic disease is due to reinfection rather than persistent infection.

 - Eggs are deposited nocturnally in perianal/perineal regions.

-- Self-infection can occur by transferring eggs to the mouth after scratching the perianal area.
+- Self-infection can occur by transferring eggs to the mouth after scratching the affected area.

 - Eggs are transferred under contaminated fingernails, in dust and through contaminated clothes or linens.